-Chocolate Bag dessert filled with your favorite treats!
-This diy centerpiece is a stunner, and will be the star of any special occasion!
+Chocolate bag dessert filled with your favorite treats!
+This do-it-yourself centerpiece is a stunner, and will be the star of any special occasion!

 I love that you can see the folds and creases from the bag that it was molded from.
 Those little details that don’t usually notice sure add some fun character to this dessert center piece!